BytemarkHosting/byteback/README.md

 server on a regular basis.

-Without any further options this will copy every file from the root downwards, excluding kernel-based virtual filesystems (/proc, /sys etc.) network filesystems (NFS, SMB) and tmpfs or loopback mounts.
+Without any further options this will copy every file from the root downwards, excluding anything not on the same filesystem, i.e. kernel-based virtual filesystems (/proc, /sys etc.) network filesystems (NFS, SMB) and tmpfs or loopback mounts.
+To specify which filesystems to backup, add them to /etc/byteback/sources, one per line.

-It currently excludes /swap.filkeye and /var/backups/localhost which (on Bytemark systems) do not need to be part of any backup.
+It currently excludes /var/cache/apt/archives, /swap.file and
+/var/backups/localhost which (on Bytemark systems) do not need to be part of any backup.
+To specify which locations are excluded, add them to /etc/byteback/excludes, one per line.

 When the backup has completed successfully, the server will take a snapshot so that the client can't alter the backups, and then "prune" the backup